LiamBatiste/Port-Prospects/README.md

 ![dvessel engines possible longest service](https://github.com/user-attachments/assets/331005fa-0e12-4974-b6b1-434200bd291f) The above visual provides insight into the engine designations of defense vessels that have potentially been in service for the longest duration.
 When also coupled with the engine builder, this information could provide future business prospects for Wärtsilä.
+<br></br>

 ![fvessel engines possible longest service](https://github.com/user-attachments/assets/933ae10e-90b7-44a4-a76a-456ed2dfcc99) The above visual provides insight into the engine designations of freighter vessels that have potentially been in service for the longest duration.
 When also coupled with the engine builder, this information could provide future business prospects for Wärtsilä.

-![dvessel prop type avg f d](https://github.com/user-attachments/assets/06c91f83-6e1a-41e0-9778-2fd94e1dbd61)

-![fvessel prop type avg f d](https://github.com/user-attachments/assets/8f8eb008-78d8-47bf-aa03-63fc6906d696)
+<br></br>

+![dvessel prop type avg f d](https://github.com/user-attachments/assets/06c91f83-6e1a-41e0-9778-2fd94e1dbd61) The above visual displays the different defense vessel propulsion type average fuel and decarbonisation efficiency, compared with that of Wärtsilä engines.
+Allowing for this comparison could provide insight into the propulsion types that most 'underperform' to further tighten focuses for engine sales based on propulsion type - in this case Gas Turbine propulsion types.
+<br></br>

+![fvessel prop type avg f d](https://github.com/user-attachments/assets/8f8eb008-78d8-47bf-aa03-63fc6906d696) The above visual displays the different freighter vessel propulsion type average fuel and decarbonisation efficiency, compared with that of Wärtsilä engines.
+Allowing for this comparison could provide insight into the propulsion types that most 'underperform' to further tighten focuses for engine sales based on propulsion type - in this case Hybrid propulsion types.
+<br></br>

 ![prop type percentage by country for dvessels](https://github.com/user-attachments/assets/a29541bc-b36a-4817-85b2-8798e01ecce6)

 ![prop type percentage by country for fvessels](https://github.com/user-attachments/assets/aa81afd6-47aa-44d1-bd5e-ee7138520253)